pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/README.md

-# Welcome to Python Bootcamp Bringing ML models into production
+# Welcome to Python Bootcamp: Bringing ML models into production

 ## Bootcamp description
 6 week-long hands-on Python Bootcamp following a real-life industry scenario.
 Teaser: it’s all about energy :)